 There is a roofing tile company that makes its product using recycled paper.
 This interesting and very cool fact is buried deep within their FAQs, representing a missed opportunity for the company to connect with this progressive new generation.

-- “It’s like killing two birds with one stone—I get a product I need while also helping someone or supporting cause at the same time.
-As a generation that is going to have to figure out new ways to heat our homes and fuel our cars, we are inducing a major shift in thinking across all product categories.
+Many architects and designers are attracted to the idea that they can contribute to a greater good in their day-to-day work.
+A designer told us, “t’s like killing two birds with one stone—I get a product I need while also helping someone or supporting cause at the same time.
+As part of a generation that is going to have to figure out new ways to heat our homes and fuel our cars, we are inducing a major shift in thinking across all product categories.
 I believe this shift in perspective is affecting everything we purchase.”

 Architects and designers tend to specify the same products/materials over-and-over again.
 This is because they’re familiar with the product, assured of its quality, and confident in its ability to withstand the conditions of a specific environment.
 They also do this because they know what to expect throughout the entire process—from product and manufacturer support to how the supply chain works to how easy it is to work with a company.

 But with the right materials, you can help specifiers break out of their ruts.
-Case studies and testimonials are a great way to make specifiers confident in their decision to try a new product.
-Your product.
+Case studies and testimonials are a great way to make specifiers confident in their decision to try a new product: your product.